Survey Tool Guide

 Voting view

-• Winning: this is the currently winning value.
-If the survey tool would close now, this is the value we would publish.
-If the value has a blue star next to it, that means it’s also the value that was published in the previous version.
-Normally it takes at least two votes from two different organizations to change value: in some locales the bar is lower, and for some items it is higher.
+Winning This is the currently winning value.
+If the Survey Tool would close now, this is the value we would publish.
+If the value has a blue star next to it, that means it’s also the value that was published in the most recent CLDR release.

-• Others: other suggested values, not currently winning, but available to vote for.
+Others Other suggested values, not currently winning, but available to vote for.

 Icons